python-attrs/cattrs/docs/strategies.md

 {'c': 41}
 ```

-Any class without a `_structure` or `_unstructure` method will use the default strategy for
+Any class without a `_structure` or `_unstructure` method will use the default strategy for structuring or unstructuring, respectively.
-structuring or unstructuring, respectively.
 Feel free to use other names.

-If you want to (un)structured nested objects, just append a converter parameter
+The stategy can be applied multiple times (with different method names).

-to your (un)structuring methods and you will receive the converter there:
+If you want to (un)structured nested objects, just append a converter parameter to your (un)structuring methods and you will receive the converter there:

 ```{doctest} class_methods